-Introversion & extroversion – what’s the difference?
+Introversion & extraversion – what’s the difference?

 What are the stats?

-|Extroverted (1)||2||3||4||Introverted (5)|
+|Extraverted (1)||2||3||4||Introverted (5)|

-Except we live in a society that, at least for the most part, expects extroverted behaviour.
+Overall, though, it looks like introversion is very common, but we live in a society that, at least for the most part, expects extraverted behaviour.

 A mismatch to social expectations